-Once a site has been identified as being located within or adjacent to a geothermal area, a suitably qualified and experienced geotechnical professional should be engaged, and early discussions held with the regional council and/or Territorial Authority.
+Once a site has been identified as being located within or adjacent to a geothermal area, a suitably qualified and experienced geotechnical professional should be engaged, and early discussions held with the regional council and/or city/district council.

 Investigations of sites located on or adjacent to known geothermal areas should include measurement and monitoring of temperatures, acidity and common geothermal gases.
 Due to the often-localised nature of geothermal features at the ground surface, the required density of intrusive investigations and/or use of geophysical testing techniques, is likely to be higher than for non-geothermal areas.